Boson Stars Hosting Black Holes: Gravitational Wave Probes

 \section{Gravitational Wave Probes}

-In the previous sections, we explored the properties of configurations of a boson star hosting a central black hole.
+In the previous Sections, we explored the properties of configurations of a boson star hosting a central black hole.
 We now consider the scenario where a second, smaller black hole of mass $M_2$ is captured by a BS-BH system, whose central black hole has mass $M_1$, such that $q \equiv M_2/M_1 \ll 1 $.
 The resulting binary system can emit gravitational waves during the inspiral phase, and as we show, the GW waveform is modified on account of the boson star environment.
 Therefore, the GWs from such a binary system, if detected by LISA, may offer insight into the properties of the BS-BH system.

-\subsection{Binary Evolution}
+\subsection{Binary evolution}

-Given the surrounding boson star density around the central black hole, the equation of motion in the radial direction is given by:
+Given the surrounding boson star density around the central black hole, the equation of motion in the radial direction is given by,

-where $r$ is the relative distance between the binary constituents, $\omega_s$ is the angular velocity and the total mass of the binary system is given by $M_{\rm tot} \equiv \tilde{M}_1 + M_2$, with $\tilde{M}_1$ being the total mass enclosed in the orbit:
+where $r$ is the relative distance between the binary constituents, $\omega_s$ is the angular velocity and the total mass of the binary system is given by $M_{\rm tot} \equiv \tilde{M}_1 + M_2$, with $\tilde{M}_1$ being the total mass enclosed in the orbit,

 where $r_{\rm ISCO} = 3 r_s$ is defined as the innermost stable circular orbit (ISCO), and the radius at which we take the merger to complete, with $r_s = 2 G M_1/c^2$ being the Schwarzschild radius of the central black hole, and $c$ being the speed of light in vacuum.
 Equation~\eqref{eq:mass_enc} incorporates the additional mass due to the surrounding boson star environment around the central black hole.
-Since we will be interested in the cases where $q \ll 1$, the orbital motion can be treated as quasi-circular, with the boson star environment considered as nearly unperturbed~\cite{Kadota:2023wlm, Banik:2025fnc}.
-In this approximation, $\ddot{r}$ vanishes and we have the usual Keplerian relation for the angular velocity:
+Since we will be interested in the cases where $q \ll 1$, the orbital motion can be treated as quasicircular, with the boson star environment considered as nearly unperturbed~\cite{Kadota:2023wlm, Banik:2025fnc}.
+In this approximation, $\ddot{r}$ vanishes and we have the usual Keplerian relation for the angular velocity,

-Besides the gravitational pull of DM inside the orbit, the host boson star environment can affect the evolution of the binary system by imparting dynamical friction (DF)~\cite{Chandrasekhar:1943ys}, thus accelerating the merger rate of the binary in comparison to pure GW emission.
-From energy conservation, the energy lost in the orbital motion is transferred to GW emission and dynamical friction,
+Besides the gravitational pull of DM inside the orbit, the host boson star environment can affect the evolution of the binary system by imparting DF~\cite{Chandrasekhar:1943ys}, thus accelerating the merger rate of the binary in comparison to pure GW emission.
+From energy conservation, the energy lost in the orbital motion is due to GW emission and dynamical friction,